FelixMo42/hex_game/README.md

 ## Keyboard Shortcuts

 - N: create a new world and start over, as opposed to the saved state that was loaded by default.
+- S: Keyboard shortcut to save the current state (will probably be changed in the future)

+## Moving Around

+Movement will be via mouse, although A and D keys are currently able to move player left and right, they will be disabled once mouse movement is enabled.